United States Postal Service: Retirement funding and payment defaults

-Among the changes from the Postal Reorganization Act, a key aspect was the requirement for the USPS to be self-financing, which introduced a conflict with its other requirement to provide a nationwide service.
-The next major legislation affecting the service, the Postal Accountability and Enhancement Act, was passed in 2006.
-This act limited the services that the Postal Service could offer to only those it already provided and also established a requirement for the USPS to save money for the medical benefits of future retirees.
-The Act set a goal to save $5 billion per year for the first 10 years of a 50-year schedule, however within 6 years the Postal Service began to default on its payments.
-The Postal Service experienced lower revenues as mail use declined in the 2010s.
 In 2012, in order to be able to meet obligations for payroll and continuing its operations, the Postal Service defaulted on payments due for retirements benefits in August and again in September that year.
 In September 2014, it defaulted on the payments for the fourth time, and continued to default into 2017.
 The Postal Service sought financial reforms from Congress for relief from the funding obligation and debt from the defaults.
 Legislation was introduced in Congress in 2016 as well as in 2019, aiming to remove the benefits funding obligations, however no new legislation was passed until the 2022 Postal Service Reform Act (PSRA).
 The PSRA was signed into law in April 2022.
 It forgave $57 billion in Postal Service debt and released it from the obligation to set aside funds for future retirees' healthcare, as well as adding requirements for delivery timing and reporting on performance metrics, and allowing the Postal Service to offer some non-mail services.